koshikraj/blockchain101-mvjce/README.md

 - Building and deploying a Solidity contract
 - Setting up an Ethereum development environment
 - Create a "Hello World" smart contract
-- Create a proof of ownership DApp
+- Create a decentralized election DApp

-## Session - 4:
+## Session - 3
-- Blockchain decision tree
-- Blockchain use cases and selection of the platform
+- Ethereum use cases
-- Building a p2p lending application
+- Decentralized Finance and governance

 ## Pre requisites

 * Recommended to use a system of 4 GB RAM (Don't worry, we can still make it work).

 * Although you can work on any platform (Windows, Mac OSX, Linux), a **Debian** based operating system (Ubuntu, Linux Mint, Kali) is preferred.
-You can also install a docker container for Ubuntu 16.04 if you are comfortable with Linux (Optional).

-    ```
-    $ docker pull ubuntu
-    $ docker run ubuntu:16.04 grep -v '^#' /etc/apt/sources.list
-    $ docker run -it ubuntu:16.04 /bin/bash

-    ```
-    Run this inside the docker container:

-    `$ apt-get install software-properties-common`

-* Install a python interpreter >= 3.5.

 * It would be great if you also setup a latest version of `nodejs` and `npm`.
 Here is a [install guide](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04) for Ubuntu system.